-Over 94 percent of the 82 million rural residents1 in the United States lived within a 25-mile radius of an intercity rail station, an intercity bus terminal, or a nonhub or small hub2 airport or within a 75-mile radius of a large or medium hub airport in early 2003.
-About 30 million rural residents (36 percent) were served by all three modes, while 5 million lived outside this coverage area of any scheduled intercity transportation service.
+Nearly 93 percent of the 82 million rural residents1 in the United States lived within a 25-mile radius of an intercity rail station, an intercity bus or ferry terminal, or a nonhub or small hub2 airport or within a 75-mile radius of a large or medium hub airport in April 2005 (figure 4-18).
+About 29 million rural residents (35 percent) were served by all three modes, while nearly 6 million lived outside this defined coverage area of any scheduled intercity transportation service .

-These data are the result of a January 2003 geographic information system analysis conducted by the Bureau of Transportation Statistics (BTS) .
+These data result from an April 2005 update to a January 2003 geographic information system analysis conducted by the Bureau of Transportation Statistics (BTS) .
 The results show that most rural residents can access scheduled transportation modes for long-distance intercity trips, based on the distance criteria BTS used.
 However, the analysis also shows that since the original study two years earlier about 1.1 million rural residents have lost access to intercity transportation.
 The most noteworthy change in the intercity network has been the elimination by Greyhound of bus service at over 400 locations as part of a system restructuring.3 Amtrak also discontinued part of a long-distance train route, eliminating service in three cities in Ohio and one in Indiana.

-In January 2003, the United States had nearly 4,590 intercity passenger stations, terminals, and airports.
-Over 75 percent of them were intercity bus terminals, and all but 149 of the stations, terminals, and airports were located within the 48 contiguous states.
+In April 2005, the United States had nearly 4,400 intercity passenger stations, terminals, and airports.
+Intercity bus served 72 percent of these facilities.
+Of the total, 278 of the stations, terminals, and airports were located in Hawaii and Alaska.

-1. U.S. Department of Transportation, Research and Innovative Technology Administration, Bureau of Transportation Statistics, Scheduled Intercity Transportation and the U.S. Rural Population, available at http://www.bts.gov, as of October 2003.
+1. U.S. Department of Transportation, Research and Innovative Technology Administration, Bureau of Transportation Statistics, Scheduled Intercity Transportation and the U.S. Rural Population, available at http://www.bts.gov/, as of June 2005.

 1 Rural residents are those who live outside of urbanized areas or urban clusters as defined by the U.S. Census Bureau.